stgeorgeshurstville/bulletin/index.md

 title: Welcome
 ---

-## The Lord's Prayer
+## The garden "I am"

-#### [In the name of Christ, the psalmist prays:] Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.
+#### Lift up your heads, O gates! and be lifted up, O ancient doors! that the king of glory may come in.
+Who is the King of glory?
+The Lord of hosts, he is the king of glory!
-##### Psalm 43.1,2a
+##### Psalm 24.9,10

 ---